Influenza (Seasonal Flu) - Prevention

 replace a flu shot or dose of the nasal spray vaccine.

-- You ever had a serious allergic reaction to eggs or to a previous dose of influenza vaccine.
+- Have had a serious reaction to a previous dose of flu vaccine.

 Because the nasal spray vaccine is more expensive than a